top of page

 ARTICLE I - NAME

 The name of the organization is the Texas Chapter of the National Association for Multicultural Education (TXNAME), also referred to as the Texas Chapter and/or The Association.
+The organization has been delineated as Region V Texas Chapter of the National Association for Multicultural Education (Region V TXNAME) and/or Texas' National Association for Multicultural Education (TXNAME).

 ARTICLE II - PURPOSES OF THE ORGANIZATION